The Human Truth Foundation

 q=188.

-(amongst the worst in Asia)Regarding its responsibility towards the environment, Iraq is 10th-worst in the world.
+Iraq is 10th-worst in the world regarding its responsibility towards the environment (amongst the highest in Asia).
 This rank is derived from 5 data sets.
-Iraq does better than average when it comes to annual meat consumption per person37 and in its forested percent change 1990-201538.
-Iraq does worse than average in terms of the rate of rational beliefs on the environment in the population39 and in its environmental performance40.
-And finally, it sits amongst the bottom 20 in how quickly it ratified the 1993 Convention on Biological Diversity.
+Iraq does better than average in reducing annual meat consumption per person38 and in its forested percent change 2000-202039.
+Iraq does worse than average for the rate of rational beliefs on the environment in the population40 and in its environmental performance41.
+And finally, it sits amongst the bottom 20 in terms of how quickly it ratified the 1993 Convention on Biological Diversity.

 Higher is better